 When the Supreme Court renders a decision (by a simple majority, or at least five of the nine justices), all other courts in the country follow the precedent set by that decision.
-So when a case comes before the Court, the ruling affects not only the specific case and law in question, but all similar laws and cases nationwide.
-For example, if the Supreme Court decided that a law in Maine banning signs on front lawns with anti-war messages was unconstitutional, any state or municipality with the same kind of law would be unable to prosecute anyone for breaking it.
+So when a case comes before the court, the ruling affects not only the specific case and law in question, but also similar laws and cases nationwide.
+For example, if the Supreme Court decides that a law in Maine banning signs on front lawns with anti-war messages is unconstitutional, any state or municipality with the same kind of law would be unable to prosecute anyone for breaking it.
 Judges all the way from county courts to state supreme courts would look to the Supreme Court's decision and throw out the case because it was based on an unconstitutional law.

 Next, we'll find out how Supreme Court justices are nominated and approved.